brightdigit/Spinetail/README.md

 let client = Client(api: api, session: URLSession.shared)
 ```

-If you are using **Vapor** then you'll want to configure your client and application configuration:
+If you are using **Vapor** then you'll want to configure your client inside your application configuration:

 ```swift
 app.mailchimp.configure(withAPIKey: "")